The KOSI Team

 Generally employing 10 to 12 workers per village production unit, coconuts are both sourced from their own plantations and are supplied from farmers in the surrounding villages.
 KOSI’s source network covers over 3,000 hectares of registered coconut groves owned by more than 1,000 farmers across the Solomon Islands.

-This altogether revitalises the smallholder coconut industry using modern technology while partnering with local communities and firms, NGOs and Governments to ensure that the right support systems are in place to develop and support rural communities in a sustainable and continual cycle.
+This altogether revitalises the smallholder coconut and cocoa industry using modern technology while partnering with local communities and firms, NGOs and Governments to ensure that the right support systems are in place to develop and support rural communities in a sustainable and continual cycle.